MichaelM-Childhaven/Process_Classy_Reports/README.md

 # Process_Classy_Reports
-**SUMMARY: Takes raw Classy Payout Report exports (CSV files) and Transaction Report exports (CSV files) and combines them and formats the result into one useful, well formatted, time-saving file that you can then save as a normal Excel file.
-And the data is ready to be copy-pasted in Raiser's Edge or another fundraising database.**
+**SUMMARY: Takes two files -- a raw Classy Payouts Report export (a CSV file) and a Transactions Report export (a CSV file) -- and combines them and formats the result into one useful, well formatted, time-saving file that you can then save as a normal Excel file.
+And the data is ready to be copy-pasted into Raiser's Edge or another fundraising database of your choice.**

 This software is written in VBA for Excel.
 You could save this macro inside a macro-enabled Excel file, but it is recommended that you save it into your personal macro file, which is always available (PERSONAL.XLSB).
 For more information about creating your PERSONAL.XLSB file and importing macros, please consult the web.
-The VBA code is in a file called DEVO_MACROS.bas, which you can import into your personal macro file (your PERSONAL.XLSB file).
+The VBA code is in a file called **CLASSY_MACROS.bas**, which you can import into your personal macro file (your PERSONAL.XLSB file).

-If you've never used Excel macros file before, you'll need to learn how to (1) enable the Developer tab in Excel, and then (2) use that Developer tab to import the DEVO_MACROS.bas file.
+If you've never used Excel macros file before, you'll need to learn how to (1) enable the Developer tab in Excel, and then (2) use that Developer tab to import the CLASSY_MACROS.bas file.
 Once you've done that, you can invoke this macro like any other, by pressing Alt-F8 and choosing the correct macro name.
-The name of the macro is PROCESS_CLASSY_REPORTS.
+The name of the macro is **PROCESS_CLASSY_REPORTS**.

 The idea behind the macro is simply one of efficiency.
 Classy is an excellent platform for non-profits that provides a wealth of donor data.
 When a donor makes a gift (contribution), a transaction is recorded which can then be exported in a **Transaction Report** from Classy (what I call a **"Details Report"**).
 Secondly, groups of transactions are paid out in **Payout Reports**.
 The **PROCESS_CLASSY_REPORTS** macro will prompt you to select one Payout Report and one Details Report.
 The idea of course is that the Details Report contains transactions that are contained in your Payout Report.
 This normally entails that the date ranges for your Payout Report and your Details Report are roughly the same, with the Details Report usually having a slightly earlier date range than the Payout Report, because transactions are typically paid out 1-3 days after the transaction occurs.